dharay/Pie-Chart/README.md

-animated pie chart using core plot
+animated pie chart frmaework using core plot import PieChart.framework in ur iOS app to use